-In accordance with the Temporary Relief offered by the Update to the Code on infrastructure assets and Welsh Government's temporary change to the law to allow this.
+In accordance with the Temporary Relief offered by the Update to the Code on infrastructure assets.
 The below note does not include disclosure of gross cost and accumulated depreciation for infrastructure assets because historical reporting practices and resultant information deficits mean that this would not faithfully represent the asset position to the users of the financial statements.